Rotterdam School of Management, Erasmus University: Rotterdam School of Management, Erasmus University

 In 1985 Rotterdam School of Management launched its International Full-time MBA programme, initially offered in both Dutch and English.

 In 1986 the ‘post-kandidaats’ IMSEC exchange programme was absorbed into the MBA, and a new IMScEC ‘doctorandus’ programme was launched.

 In 2003 RSM joined four schools located in three continents to create the "Global Executive OneMBA".

 In 2004 Rotterdam School of Management merged with Erasmus University's Faculty of Business Administration and the Erasmus Research Institute of Management to become Rotterdam School of Management, Erasmus University (RSM).

 In 2006 the MSc General Management programme was established, a new master's degree for non-business graduates, now called the MScBA Master in Management.

 In 2011 the school appointed Professor Steef van de Velde as dean, who was re-appointed for a second term in 2015.

 In 2015 RSM opened an office in Chengdu, China.
 The RSM China office offers services to prospective students, partners, and alumni as well as maintains relationships with research universities and business schools.

 In 2019 the school appointed Professor Ansgar Richter as dean.
+As of 2022, Professor Werner Brouwer has been serving as interim dean.
+A new dean is expected to be appointed in Fall 2024.